nbicocchi/learn-java-core/assets/slides/P2 - Java Multi-Threading.md

 ![](images/threads-producer-consumer.svg)

-**The manager-worker pattern**, where a manager decomposes a complex task into subtask, and assigns them to worker threads.
+**The manager-worker pattern**, where a manager decomposes a complex task into subtasks, and assigns them to worker threads.

 ![](images/threads-manager-workers.svg)